ozguramac/penr-oz-wp/README.md

 # penr-oz-wp

-Penr-oz Wordpress in Docker running in docker cloud swarm hosted on AWS EC2.
+Penr-oz Wordpress in Docker running in cloud.
 Please visit [here](http://www.aylinkentkur.com)

 ### What is this repository for? ###